 Perimeter is a measurement of the distance around a shape.

 Skills gained via this LEGO Math Challenge Game

 Besides math concepts of area and perimeter, students also learn problem solving via spacial reasoning and logic analysis.
 When using appropriate sized LEGO bricks, kids may also practice fine motor skills trying to line up the bricks into certain shapes.

 How to play LEGO Math Challenge Game for Area and Perimeter

 Inside the package, you will find 5 different games, each starts with easy builds and progressively gets harder: 1.
-Compare two shapes to decide which one has bigger area; 2.
+Compare two shapes to decide which one has a bigger area; 2.
 Build a shape that is the required area size; 3.
-Compare two shapes to decide which one has longer perimeter; 4.
-Build a shape of required perimeter; 5.
+Compare two shapes to decide which one has a longer perimeter; 4.
+Build a shape of the required perimeter; 5.
 Bonus Game: more like a brain teaser.
 Move a piece of LEGO brick to match a given area or perimeter.

 Here are details of each game:

 1. Compare two shapes and pick the one with a bigger area: